A plastic-free vision

 Good food for everyone

 Millions of people in the UK are living in poverty and it is approximated that 650,000 tonnes of good food goes to waste.
 Since the beginning of 2018, we have partnered with Plan Zheroes, a social network where relationships are built between food businesses and charities, to enable surplus food to be passed on to the homeless.

 Wonky veg champions

 Farmers in the UK are getting up to 10 tonnes of produce rejected every week for being imperfect.
-We are working with our fruit & vegetable suppliers, Fisher & Woods to take on ‘wonky’ vegetables with a dash of creativity and planning, incorporated them into soups, stocks & salads.
+We are working with our fruit and vegetable suppliers, Fisher & Woods to take on ‘wonky’ vegetables with a dash of creativity and planning, incorporated them into soups, stocks and salads.
 This has not only massively reduced food wastage but also extensively lowered our carbon footprint producing this food in the first place.

 Seasoned is a proud supporter of the Forces Children’s Trust, a charity that helps children in need whose father or mother has died, or has sustained life-changing injuries, whilst serving as a member of the British Armed Forces or Civilian Forces.